Duly330AI/ford/README.md

-# FORD — Single-player 2D Dungeon Crawler (prototype)
+# FORD — Single-player 2D Ultima Online Roguelike Dungeon Crawler mit Systemen (prototype)

 Short: Prototype in Python + arcade.
 This repo is a scaffold and uses Poetry for package management.